mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Associating a User's Clients

-When a user has multiple devices, the base MLS protocol requires each device to be represented by a distinct client in the MLS groups that the user is a member of.
+When a user has multiple devices, the base MLS protocol only describes how to operate each device as a distinct client in the MLS groups that the user is a member of.
 As a result, the other members of the group will be able to identify which of a user's devices sent each message, and therefore which device the user is currently using.
 For some applications, this may be an unacceptable breach of the user's privacy.

 This risk only arises when the leaf nodes for the clients in question provide